Cash Crunch: Gifting Non-Income Producing Assets

 The team at Akron Community Foundation has decades of experience working with advisors and donors through economic ups and downs.
 We're happy to be a sounding board as your clients evaluate whether and how to adjust their charitable giving in 2022, especially in cases where establishing a fund at the community foundation can help achieve both a client's and a charity's objectives.

-To learn more, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or email@example.com.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+To learn more, contact Laura Lederer at 330-436-5611 or firstname.lastname@example.org.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.